Plant-for-the-Planet: Tree planting

 Coordinated with the organisation, tree planting activities or "parties" are organised by students and children themselves.
 The students need to find foresters and environmental organisations to supply seedlings, and show them how, where, and when to plant.
 The funding needed to plant trees comes from individual and corporate donations.
-For restoration in Yucatan Peninsula in Mexico, Plant-for-the-Planet promises to plant one tree for every Euro donated.
+For restoration in Yucatán Peninsula in Mexico, Plant-for-the-Planet promises to plant one tree for every Euro donated.
+The reforestation in the foundation's own area on the Yucatán Peninsula is the only renaturation project managed by the foundation itself to date, where 6.3 million trees had been planted by May 2021.
 The organization also has a system of independent auditors to guarantee that the correct number of trees have been planted.

 In 2018, Plant-for-the-Planet created the platform for Trillion Tree Campaign where restoration organizations showcase their projects and receive funding directly from Plant-for-the-Planet supporters.
 As of 19 June 2021, 32 million trees have been donated and 167 projects participate globally.
 To help collect on-site data for forest restoration and to enhance transparency in the platform, Plant-for-the-Planet has created TreeMapper, an open source and free tool for restoration organizations.

+Outside Mexico, tree planting initiatives were launched by Plant-for-the-Planet and implemented by external tree planters in a number of countries, including Malaysia, the Philippines, Namibia, and Costa Rica.
+By early 2023, Plant-for-the-Planet had planted more than 15 million trees worldwide.

+Reforestation project in Mexico

+For one euro, Plant-for-the-Planet guarantees to plant a tree in its own project on the Yucatán Peninsula in Mexico.
+According to the organization, the reforestation is certified by auditors and can be viewed by anyone on its website.
+This project, in conjunction with scientific research, also serves as a blueprint for partner projects registered by Plant-for-the-Planet, such as Plant-for-the-Planet Ghana and Plant-for-the-Planet Ethiopia.

+According to the organization, 16.3 million trees were planted on its 20,000 hectares of land between 2015 and 2025.

+Since January 2020, a 90-hectare research area has been operated in collaboration with ETH Zurich and Imperial College London.